Cut costs not corners to save on your car insurance premiums.

-- Do you know what type of cover you need?
+- Do you know what type of coverage you need?
 Look at what’s covered under each type of policy and decide which one is right for you.
 Only pay for the cover you’re likely to need, and resist adding optional extras unless you’ve decided you need them.

 What’s the cheapest car insurance for drivers under 25?

 If you’re a driver under the age of 25, and you’re looking for the cheap car insurance you may have trouble.
 Younger and less experienced drivers pay more for car insurance than older drivers.
 Insurance companies see people who are under 25 as a greater risk, and charge more for premiums.
 However, there are ways that young drivers looking for cheap car insurance can save money.

 - Choose your car wisely.
 If you’re trying to save money, stay away from the high-powered, luxury and convertible cars.
 They not only will cost more, but they are more expensive to cover.
 Choose a safer and less expensive car.

 - Build a safe driving record.
 The better your record, the cheaper your insurance.
 Consider filing a claim for only major accidents if you can cover the costs of a minor accident yourself, as a no claims history keeps future premiums down.

 - Take a driving course.
 Taking a defensive driving course will help convince insurers that you’re responsible on the roads.

 - Beware paying in installments.
 If the annual cost of your car insurance is too much to pay all at once, many insurers will let you to pay your premium in installments throughout the year.
 While it may save you from paying a lump sum, it typically costs more overall.